Call now in confidence immediate help & advice 24/7

 Therapist taking notes with a support group at a drug and alcohol rehab clinic in Devon

 Addiction is often simply a symptom of a deeper, psychiatric issue.
-If you struggle with an addiction whilst also suffering from a psychiatric issue, then you will be said to have a dual diagnosis.
+If you struggle with an addiction whilst also suffering from a psychiatric issue, then at rehab you will be said to have a dual diagnosis.

 This is an incredibly common occurrence and approximately 28.6% of individuals [48] suffering from alcohol addiction will have at least one other disorder.